booleanbites/houzi-doc/_docs/tools/24_direct_messages.md

 <img src="../../images/messages-setup-wordpress-03.png" alt="messages-setup-wordpress-03" title="messages-setup-wordpress-03" border="1px solid"/>
 - Click the **Update File** button.
 Now the the app should receive message push notifications.

-*We have sent a proposal to Houzez Team to include this by default in next update.*

 ## Houzi Package via Houzi Builder